scrive/scrive-apidocs/source/index.html.md

 After all signing parties have successfully signed the document, its status will change to `"closed"`, after which it cannot be modified.

-A document in preparation can also be cancelled by the author using the `cancel` API call, or rejected by a signing party, resulting in its status being `"cancelled"` or `"rejected"`, respectively.
+A pending document can also be cancelled by the author using the `cancel` API call, or rejected by a signing party, resulting in its status being `"cancelled"` or `"rejected"`, respectively.

 Any actions performed by parties to a document, such as signing, can only be performed in the web application interface.